What if Climate Change was Purple?

 The workshop will include talks, round table discussions, speed dating and at the end the artists & scientists will decide if they wish to team up to create collaborations in response to the climate crisis for the public to engage with.
 Our hope is that by bringing a selection of artists & scientists together all, or some, of them will come out of the workshop with project ideas they continue to develop and execute.

-A period of research and development will take place between the artist(s) and the scientist(s).
-An in-house, initial development showing of these potential new works drawn from the workshops and the resulting collaborations will take place in Wellington in mid-2020.
+Track Zero will run two rounds of applications for Stage One seed funding evaluated by an expert panel of scientists and artists.
+A period of research and development will take place between the successful artist(s) and the scientist(s).
+An in-house, early development showing of these potential new works drawn from the workshops and the resulting collaborations will take place from mid-2020.